-This page is dedicated to exploring the decades-long standoff between Georgia, Alabama, and Florida over water in the Apalachicola-Chattahoochee-Flint River Water Basin (known as the “Water Wars”).
-Residents of metro Atlanta, agricultural interests throughout Georgia and Alabama, and those with economic and environmental interests in the Apalachicola Bay all compete over a sometimes scarce resource.
+Georgia, Alabama, and Florida have engaged in a decades-long war over water in the Apalachicola-Chattahoochee-Flint River Basin (known locally as the “Water Wars”).
+Residents of metro Atlanta, agricultural interests throughout Georgia, energy interests in Alabama, and those with economic and environmental interests in Florida’s Apalachicola Bay all compete over a sometimes scarce resource.

-In the late 2000’s a Florida federal district court told the Corps they had to reduce metro Atlanta’s water supply to 1990’s levels and provide more water for downstream interests.
+In the late 2000’s, a Florida federal district court told the Corps they had to reduce metro Atlanta’s water supply to 1990’s levels and provide more water for downstream interests in Florida.
 However, the 11th Circuit Court of Appeals reversed this decision and largely upheld the Corps’ current appropriation standards.
-In late 2014 the US Supreme Court agreed to accept Florida’s complaint and is now in the midst of gathering data to appropriate water in the basin itself.
+In late 2014, the US Supreme Court agreed to hear Florida’s complaint against Georgia asking the Court to equitably apportion water in the ACF Basin.

-We’ve posted three parts of a four-part series on the Water Wars that traces the conflict from the original federal laws calling for construction of dams in the Basin up to the present day Supreme Court case between Georgia and Florida over water rights.
-This page will also provide links and brief commentary on related issues and updates as they happen.
+We’ve posted three parts of a four-part series on the Water Wars that traces the conflict from the original federal laws calling for construction of dams in the ACF Basin up to the present day Supreme Court case between Georgia and Florida over water rights.
+We’ll also provide links and brief commentary on related issues and updates as they happen.

 The Georgia-Florida Water War Reaches Its Boiling Point (Dec 11, 2016)